nemtsov/express-partial-response/README.md

 and wanted to do the same for your own server, now you can do so with this middleware.

+*Underneath, this middleware uses [json-mask](https://github.com/nemtsov/json-mask).
+Use it directly without this middleware if you need more flexibility.*

 # Installation

 ```